-OPL also has a section dedicated to local history in and around Orrville, with materials on genealogy, local businesses, families and more, and comprehensive sets of materials on specific health topics called "health kits" available for checkout.
+Local History: OPL has a section dedicated to local history in and around Orrville, with materials on genealogy, local businesses, families and more.

 The library is happy to provide incentives and prizes for adults to read their way through the summer along with the kids and teens.
 Stop by the library or give us a call for details.

 Books and Reading

 The Affordable Care Act includes sweeping changes and a number of options in healthcare coverage.
 There are a wide variety of resources available online that provide information about these options, and how to choose what is best for you.
 The staff of the Orrville Public Library can direct patrons to those resources.

 Making the correct healthcare choices requires an understanding of each person’s or family’s unique health and financial circumstances.
 Members of the Orrville Public Library staff are not trained or licensed to provide advice or to assist you in selecting a specific health plan, but can provide information and direction to public resources about the Affordable Care Act that will help you make your own choices.